julia-dizhak/frontend-interview/_posts/2018-01-05-core-javascript.markdown

 ---
 <br>
 ### What is the difference between .call and .apply, .bind?
+All of these three methods are used to attach this into function and the difference is in the function invocation.
 By call, apply, bind you can write common methods for various objects.

 The `Function.prototype.call()` method calls a function with a given `this` value and `arguments` provided individually.
 Syntax `function.call(thisArg, arg1, arg2, ...)`